Bhargava82/README-generator/README.md

 # README generator

   Table of Contents
-  * [Description]user can generate a good readme file
+  * [Description]user can generate a professional readme file
   * [Github Repository]bhargava82/readme-generator
   * [Homepage Project]prework about me
-  * [Project Author]Bhargava PAtel
+  * [Project Author]Bhargava Patel
   * [Installation]node.js
   * [Usage]node.js
-  * [Project Contributors]Bhargava Patel, Beth Preston, Joseph Caciona
+  * [Project Contributors]Bhargava Patel, Beth Preston, Joseph Caciono
   * [License]MIT
   * [User Email]bhargavapatel82@gmail.com

+  When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
+This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.

+You can quickly and easily create a README file by using a command-line application to generate one.
+This allows the project creator to devote more time to working on the project.

+The task was to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).